P-Y-R-O-B-O-T/BASH/basics.md

 ```
 > [!TIP]
 > #### CONVENTIONS
-> Use variable expansion as far as possible to avoid mixing up of variable values
+> Use variable expansion as far as possible to avoid mixing up of variable values in scripts

 * This can be used in command line arguments or special shell variables